 DHCP Clients Table.
 Clicking this button will open a screen to show you which PCs are utilizing the Router as a DHCP server.
-You can delete PCs from that list, and sever their connections, by clicking the Delete button.
+You can delete PCs from that list, and sever their connections, by checking a Delete box and clicking the Delete button.